LiymLab/cfDNAanalyzer/README.md

 #### 3.Features extracted for specific Transcription Start Sites
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.1 Promoter Fragmentation Entropy ([<ins>Esfahani et al, 2022</ins>](https://doi.org/10.1038/s41587-022-01222-4))
-* Promoter fragmentation entropy is the Shannon entropy of fragments around ± 1000 bp of transcription start sites.
+* Promoter Fragmentation Entropy quantifies the diversity of cfDNA fragments around the transcription start sites (TSS) of active genes.
+PFE is calculated by estimating the Shannon entropy of cfDNA fragments where both ends are located within ±1 kb of the TSS, totaling a 2 kb region around each gene’s TSS.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.2 TSS coverage ([<ins>Ulz et al, 2016</ins>](https://www.nature.com/articles/ng.3648))
-* TSS coverage is the coverage around transcription start sites.
+* TSS Coverage refers to the read coverage in the region surrounding transcription start sites (TSS).

 ### Environment and installation
 Before using this tool, we advise using our packaged conda environment and running the script ```install_R_packages.R``` to avoid package version conflicts and the following errors.<br>